 The door remained in place for centuries, well preserved, thanks to Ghiberti’s high quality of work.

-The door was dismantled in 1943 because of the bombings of World War II and hidden in a gallery.
+The door was dismantled in 1943 because of the bombings of World War II and hidden in a gallery and went back to the Baptistry in 1948.

 Gates of Paradise Panels and Frames